by Jeff Lowe

 Since getting enough nutrition and energy is so vital, trainers will try just about anything to encourage a horse to eat.

 Guinness beer is the drink of choice for many racehorses in Europe and occasionally some here in the U.S.: a frothy Guinness stout will be added on top of the usual feed.
-Zenyatta famously received a Guinness everyday, often from trainer John Shirreffs himself, and of course John has a number of West Point fillies in his barn today.
+Zenyatta famously received a Guinness everyday.

 Some trainers will add perks like sweet potatoes or even raw eggs: the great sire Tapit received three eggs every day during his racing career, along with a Guinness.
-Dale Romans has also experimented with using chia seeds in his feed.
-You will see many trainers put some carrots in their horses’ feedtub to encourage them to chow down.
+You will see some trainers put carrots in their horses’ feedtub to encourage them to chow down.

-In the mid-1980s, Groovy was a champion sprinter even though he had an acute fondness for baked goods.
-He even had a favorite: donuts with raspberry filling.
+In the mid-1980s, Groovy was a champion sprinter even though he had an acute fondness for baked goods, specifically donuts with raspberry filling.
 He would whinny and nicker whenever a coffee wagon pulled up to the barn.
 When he went to stud at what is now WinStar Farm, the donuts went with him.

 For more info on ownership explore our “Learn About Racing Partnerships” section of our website.